open-edge-insights/ts-grafana/README.md

 ### Run Grafana in the DEV mode

-To run Grafana in the PROD mode, complete the following steps:
+To run Grafana in the DEV mode, complete the following steps:

 1. After starting the `ia_grafana` service, go to `http://< host ip >:3000`.
 2. Enter the default credentials details, username: "admin" and password: "admin".